CellArchLab/stopgap-addons/README.md

 ```
 ## Known issues
-The scripts provided here mostly lack documentation or even a proper description of the input parameter.
+The scripts provided here mostly lack documentation or even a proper description of the input parameters.
 I plan to add them over time.
 User at your own risk.
 Please open an [issue](https://github.com/CellArchLab/stopgap-addons/issues) if you encounter problems.